taurusilver7/instagram-2.0/README.md

 - The instagram page before login only displays the home and menu options.
 A clause to only show the remaining options if there's a session is added to the logic.
 And the signIn and signOut functions from the next-auth are implemented.
 - To redirect the correct structure to the application, the signIn page is customized as per requirement.
 The Header component is added to the signIn page and styled with tailwindcss.
 - The return back to homescreen after logging is fixed with passing an object {callbackUrl: "/"} in signInProvider button.
+- Once the redirect url and session to log the user in are created, modify the header, miniprofile to take the user data accordingly.
+The header carry signIn and signOut functions from next-auth.
+- The minprofile hardcoded data needs to be replaced with the user data, but the login state session only provided a limited data about the user (email, image, name).

+- Tap into the callback option in the [...nextauth] to rewrite and update the user data before and after the session.

 # Next.js + Tailwind CSS Example.